ArcBees/universal-analytics/README.md

 `setGlobalOptions()` and `enablePlugin()` have no effect on server calls.

-If you're using multiple trackers then you should call `create().TrackerName("My Tracker").go()` to create your tracker before making the tracker call.
+If you're using multiple trackers then you should call `create().trackerName("My Tracker").go()` to create your tracker before making the tracker call.
 All other options sent to create() on the server will be ignored.

 If you're using SetCookieName() on the client then the automatic filter will not be able to keep the server and client in sync since it assumes that the cookie name is : _ga.
 Raise an issue on this project if you need to set the cookie name for some reason.